 - Official An official absence is when a student is representing the school in some official capacity in or out of the city.
 This classification includes when students are a part of a school- related field trip or other educational activity.
 The teacher or sponsor will issue a list of all students who are to be excused.
 This list will be approved by the district and/or building administrator.
 The list will be the excuse for the absence; no other excuse will be necessary.
-All work missed must be made up as arranged by the teacher whose class was missed. - Excused- An excused absence is one which results from personal illness, death or serious illness in the family, observances of religious holidays of a student's own faith, or special circumstances such as court summons, family emergencies, weather extremes, which require immediate action and that the school principal deems necessary.
+All work missed must be made up as arranged by the teacher whose class was missed. - Excused-An excused absence is one which results from personal illness, death or serious illness in the family, observances of religious holidays of a student's own faith, or special circumstances such as court summons, family emergencies, weather extremes, which require immediate action and that the school principal deems necessary.
 Absences, other than those listed above should be cleared through the principal's office before the student is absent.

-In order for any absence (except for official absences or doctor excuse) to be excused, the student must submit a note, (MAXIMUM OF THREE PER SEMESTER) signed by a parent/guardian stating the reason for the absence.
-The student should submit this written excuse to the proper school official on the day the student returns to school.
-Repeated absences may require a medical excuse.
+In order for any absence to be excused, the student must submit a doctor's excuse or note, signed by a parent/guardian stating the reason for the absence.
+THREE DAYS OF ABSENCE, PER SEMESTER, MAY BE EXCUSED BY A PARENT NOTE.
+The student should submit this written excuse to the proper school official within two days following the return to school.
 Principal will have discretion.

-• Unexcused- An unexcused absence will be recorded if the student does not bring an acceptable note from home on his return to school after an absence.
+Unexcused - An unexcused absence will be recorded if the student does not bring an acceptable note from home on his return to school after an absence.
 The Enterprise School District follows the Mississippi Compulsory School Attendance Law in reporting unexcused absences to the County Attendance Officer and the Department of Human Services.
 When a student accumulates five (5) unexcused absences, the county attendance officer will be notified.
-One factor in determining promotion/retention of a student will be the accumulation of twenty (20) unexcused absences: per year at the Elementary and Middle School and 10 per class per semester at the High School or 5 per class for one half credit courses.